Newsom: Some State Workers Will Not Return To Downtown Sacramento Offices

 In Downtown Sacramento, post-COVID, the governor is forecasting a new look with less reliance on state workers.

-Newsom: “I think that resilience will create something much more dynamic, much more dramatic, in terms of recovery, and I think it is a very positive thing, ultimately, when I think about downtowns like Sacramento and think about the vibrancy of some of our urban centers across the state.”MORE NEWS: Sacramento Authorities Hope Recent Illegal Fireworks Arrest Shows Department Means Business With Crackdown
+Newsom: “I think that resilience will create something much more dynamic, much more dramatic, in terms of recovery, and I think it is a very positive thing, ultimately, when I think about downtowns like Sacramento and think about the vibrancy of some of our urban centers across the state.”MORE NEWS: University Of The Pacific Students Returning To Campus By Summer, Fall Will Need COVID-19 Vaccine

 The state telework policy is still in negotiations with unions.
 Newsom did say he will be setting aside money so many state employees can set up home offices.